julien-sobczak/the-notewriter/README.md

 ### How to debug a unit test using SQLite?

 Define a breakpoint.
-Inspect the collection root directory.
+Inspect the repository root directory.
 Then:

 ```shell
 # On MacOS if the application is installed